ElynnWeijland/SixthSenseAgents2/src/samples/create-deep-research-tool/lab-how-to-use-the-deep-research-tool.md

 ![alt text](../../../media/image-deepresearch2.png)

 Deploy the o3-deep-research-model and GPT-4o model.
+For the o3-deep-research model, select version 2025-06-26 and choose a deployment name.
+You can leave the other settings as default.

 ![alt text](../../../media/image-deepresearch3.png)